IBM/infra-to-app-with-landing-zone/docs/part2/40-catalog-onboarding.md

         You can select a category that matches your deployable architecture.
 User who browses the catalog can filter by category.
 1. Click **Add product**.
-1. (Optional) Change the default name for your deployable:
+1. (Optional) Change the default name for your product:

     1. Click **Edit**.